IfyNweze/checkout-project/README.md

 ## Description

-Created a dummy checkout page with the Flow user interface.
+Created a checkout page with the Flow user interface.
 Complete an order as normal with the test cards provided by Chekout and you will be redirected to a payment succesful or failure page with an order reference.
 All payment events are logged in a database and if you click Recent Payments it should show you a history of the payments attempts (most recent 20).